coreui/coreui/docs/content/components/toasts.md

 </div>
 {{< /example >}}

-While technically it's possible to add focusable/actionable controls (such as additional buttons or links) in your toast, you should avoid doing this for autohiding toasts.
-Even if you give the toast a long [`delay` timeout](#options), keyboard and assistive technology users may find it difficult to reach the toast in time to take action (since toasts don't receive focus when they are displayed).
-If you absolutely must have further controls, we recommend using a toast with `autohide: false`.
+While technically it's possible to add focusable or actionable controls, such as additional buttons or links, to your toast, you should avoid doing this with autohiding toasts.
+Even if you set a long [`delay` timeout](#options), keyboard and assistive technology users might find it hard to reach the toast in time to act because toasts don't receive focus when they appear.
+If you absolutely need to have additional controls, we recommend using a toast with `autohide: false`.

 ## Usage

 {{< bootstrap-compatibility >}}

-Initialize toasts via JavaScript:
+Initialize toasts using JavaScript:

 ```js
 const toastElList = document.querySelectorAll('.toast')